psyrun/Advance.Penetration.Testing/APT.md

 			* `-sS,-sT,-sU`  s= scan S= stealth scan; T= connect scan; U= UDP scan.

 	* Services
-		* What is behind these doors
+		* What is behind these doors ???
 			* `nmap -sV`

-	* `Nmap -sP ip_address/range` (identifies all the machines , vmware switches etc and we can eliminate the vmware machines from targets)
+	* identifies all the machines , vmware switches etc and we can eliminate the vmware machines from targets.
+		* `Nmap -sP ip_address/range`
+	* Check all the ports

-	* `Nmap -sS ip_address/range` (check all the ports)
+		* `Nmap -sS ip_address/range`

-	* `Nmap -sV ip_address` (check services running on the system)
+	* check services running on the system
+		* `Nmap -sV ip_address`

-	* `nmaap -A ip_address` (Enumerate target with all options for output to get in xml)
+	* Enumerate target with all options for output to get in xml.
+		* `nmaap -A ip_address`

-	* `Nmap -A ip_address -oX test.xml Nmap.xsl` (go to Nmap directory and then use this or just move the stylesheet to the current path)
+	* Go to Nmap directory and then use this or just move the stylesheet to the current path.
+		* `Nmap -A ip_address -oX test.xml Nmap.xsl`
 		* `Nmap -sC ip_address`

-	* `nmap --script smb-os-discovery ip_address` (using scripting engine to enumerate smb os)
+	* Using scripting engine to enumerate smb os.
+		* `nmap --script smb-os-discovery ip_address`

-	* `Nmap -O ip_address` (operating system detection there are tons of packet sent but find the alternative for this)
+	* operating system detection there are tons of packet sent but find the alternative for this
+		* `Nmap -O ip_address` ()

 * TCP Dump(Low level Scanning)
-	* check its man page
+	* check its manual page
+	* Default is eth0 interface.
-	* `tcpdump -x -A port 21` default eth0 interface.
+		* `tcpdump -x -A port 21`
-	* `tcpdump -x TCP` can find 3 way handshake
+	* Can find 3 way handshake
+		* `tcpdump -x TCP`
 		* `tcpdump -dst ip_address`
+	*  Open browser.
-	* `tcpdump -nn -A -l|grep "User-Agent:"` open browsesr
+		* `tcpdump -nn -A -l|grep "User-Agent:"`

 * Tshark
+	* Check manual using
-	* check man
+		* `$Tshark man`

 * dsniff
-	* `dsniff` see only the credential on the network.
+	* See only the credential on the network.
+		* `dsniff`
 * Unicornscan
-	* check man
+	* Check manual using `unicornscan man`

-* SSL Scan (we can check the ciphers to encrypt data , we can make traffic look like specific app using these cipher or if we have a vulnerability in the cipher than can exploit it).
+* SSL Scan can check the ciphers to encrypt data , we can make traffic look like specific app using these cipher or if we have a vulnerability in the cipher than can exploit it.
 	* `sslscan ip_address`
 	* `sslscan --show-client-cas ip_address`
 	* `sslscan --no-failed ip_address`
 * ZMap
 	* `zmap --bandwidth=1000M --target-port=445 --max-results=10000 --output-file=results.txt ip_address`
 * Masscan
-	* Fast scanner
+	* Fast scanner.
-	* Designed to scan the internet
+	* Designed to scan the internet.
-	* similar to zmap
+	* Similar to zmap.
-	* installed by default on kali
+	* Installed by default on kali.
-	* > can split the scan up and set times
+	* Can split the scan up and set times.
 	* `masscan ip_address/range -p 80,445`
 * Hping (powerful and fast, Master tool for crafting packet.
-More you learn hping more powerful you become)
+More you learn hping more powerful you become).
-	* quick way to identify
+	* Quick way to identify.
 	* `hping3 ipaddress --scan 0-65535 -S | more`
 	* Example:
 		* vi attack.sig {any content}
 		* `hping3 -2 -p 500 ip_address -d 137 -E attack.sig` {2=UDP, * attackers port 500, 137 victim port -E attack.sig
+		* Buffer overflow the port
-		* `hping3 -2 -p 500 ip_address -d 100 -E attack.sig`  (buffer overflow the port)
+			* `hping3 -2 -p 500 ip_address -d 100 -E attack.sig`
+		* Scan all the ports
-		* `hping3 --scan known ip_address -S` (Scan all the ports)
+			* `hping3 --scan known ip_address -S`
+		* Scan port from 1-3000
-		* `hping3 --scan '1-3000'`known ip_address -S` (Scan port from 1-3000)
+			* `hping3 --scan '1-3000'`known ip_address -S`
+		* create icmp packet to send
-		* `hping3 127.0.0.1 --listen signature --safe --icmp` (create icmp packet to send)
+			* `hping3 127.0.0.1 --listen signature --safe --icmp`
 			* `hping3 127.0.0.1 --icmp -d 100 --sign signature --file /etc/passwd`
+		* DDoS
 			* `hping3 --flood ip_address`
 * Source port Scanning
 	* Select source port scan and you can potentially bytpass stateless filters
 		* Also in cisco routers the use of the "established" keyword (Ack==1) can indicate a weak ACL depending on the rule order
 	* Source ports that commonly bypass the filtering
 		* port 20 ftp
 		* port 53 DNS-Stuff
 		* port 80
 		* Options for source port selection
-		* Nmap -gathering
-		* canning-penumerationeandpfingerprintingT
-			* can get hte payload through the filtering device.
-## <a name="3.5"></a>3.5 Enumeration
-	Is used to gather more in depth information about the target, such as open shares and user account information.
-	Nmap [-sC, -A] for enumeration Scanning
-	Windows targets and Linux/Unix with Samba

-	nbstat

-	nbtscan
-		gives a netbios machines
-		[nbtscan -v -s : ip_address/range]
-		if you see 1cG in the scan is a high value target.

-	enum4linux
-		If we see domain controllers than we can change our mac to that domain cocanningr enumerationfand fingerprinting [enum4linux ip_address]

-	Sparta
-		Runs all of the tools for you
-		Like a portal for Scanning and enumeration along with others.

-	wpscan
-		wordpress vulnerability scanner
-		Can use for enumeration
-			verision
-			users
-			plugins
-			themes
-		[wpscan --url ip_address/wordpress --enumerate u --enumerate t --enumerate p] u=users; t=themes p=plugins.

-	Directory
-		Web servers may or may not expose their directories.
-		Kali has several tools for enumerating directories. wfuzz
-			dirbuster

-	Web App Technology
-		Have to determine what is running on the web servers to test it.
-		Whatweb
-			installed by default in kali
-			1700 plugins
-			supports different levels
-			-1
-				passive(defult)
-			-2
-				Polite
-			-3
-				Impolite-guess URL when plugin matches(smart, guess a few urls) -4
-				Aggressive -guess URL for every plugin (guess a lot of urls like) [whatweb domain_name ]

-	SMB OS Discovery
-		Nmap has scripts
-			[Nmap --script smb OS-discovery.nse --script-args=unsafe=1 -p 445 ip_address]

-	SNMP
-		It is a gift because its a db full of information and we can extract data from a single query. works on UDP.
-			[Nmap -sU -p 161 ip_address]
-			[snmpwalk -Os -c public -v 1 ip_address] check Nmap scripts for snmp
-			[/share/Nmap/script$ ls | snmp]

-	Manual Banner Grabbing
-		Connect to the port and investigate the response. telnet
-			netcat
-		check the version of the service running and exploit available or previous exploit.
-		[nc -vn ip_address port_number]

-		Dimtry
-			We can grab banner
-			[01]
-			[dmitry -winsepo ip_address]
-			[dmitry -pb ip_address] (email)

-		Python
-		[	import scoket
+			* nmap -gathering
+			* netcat -packet
+			* metasploit -set CPORT
+				* Can get hta payload through the filtering device.

+## <a name="3.4"></a>3.4 Enumeration
+* Is used to gather more in depth information about the target, such as open shares and user account information.
+	* for enumeration Scanning
+	* `Nmap -sC -A`
+* Windows targets and Linux/Unix with Samba

+* `nbstat`

+* nbtscan
+	* Gives a netbios machines.
+	* `nbtscan -v -s : ip_address/range`.
+	* If you see 1cG in the scan is a high value target.

+* enum4linux
+	* If we see domain controllers than we can change our mac to that domain controller and can perform MITM attack.
+	* `enum4linux ip_address`

+* Sparta
+	* Runs all of the tools for you.
+	* Like a portal for Scanning and enumeration along with others.

+* wpscan
+	* wordpress vulnerability scanner
+	* Can use for enumeration
+		* verision
+		* users
+		* plugins
+		* themes
+	* `wpscan --url ip_address/wordpress --enumerate u --enumerate t --enumerate p` u=users; t=themes p=plugins`

+* Directory
+	* Web servers may or may not expose their directories.
+	* Kali has several tools for enumerating directories.
+		* wfuzz
+		* dirbuster

+* Web App Technology
+	* Have to determine what is running on the web servers to test it.
+	* Whatweb
+		* installed by default in kali
+		* 1700 plugins
+		* supports different levels
+		* -1
+			* passive(defult)
+		* -2
+			* Polite
+		* -3
+			* Impolite-guess URL when plugin matches(smart, guess a few urls)
+		* -4
+			* Aggressive -guess URL for every plugin (guess a lot of urls like)
+		* `whatweb domain_name`

+* SMB OS Discovery
+	* Nmap has scripts
+		* `Nmap --script smb OS-discovery.nse --script-args=unsafe=1 -p 445 ip_address`

+* SNMP
+	* It is a gift because its a db full of information and we can extract data from a single query. works on UDP.
+		* Nmap -sU -p 161 ip_address]
+		* snmpwalk -Os -c public -v 1 ip_address]
+		* check Nmap scripts for snmp
+		* `/share/Nmap/script$ ls | snmp]
+* Manual Banner Grabbing
+	* Connect to the port and investigate the response.
+		* telnet
+		* netcat
+	* check the version of the service running and exploit available or previous exploit.
+	`nc -vn ip_address port_number]
+	* Dimtry
+		* We can grab banner
+			* `dmitry -winsepo ip_address`
+			* Email crawling
+				* `dmitry -pb ip_address`

+	###  Python program for banner grabbing.
+		import scoket
 		bangrab = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 		bangrab.connect(("ip_address",port_number))
 		bangrab.recv(4096)
 		bangrab.close()
-		]

-	Targets
-		TCP 43
-			DNS zone transfer
-		UDP 137
-			NetBIOS Name Service
-				16th byte represents data that can identify the type of machine 1C A domain controller and can be exploited
-		RCP 139
-			NetBIOS session service(SMB over NetBIOS)
-		UDP 161
-			Simple Network Management Protocol (SNMP)
-		TCP/UDP 389
-			Lightweight Direct3ory Acess protocol (LDAP)
-		RCP 445
-			SMB over TCP/IP
-		TCP/UDP 3268
-			Global catalog service

-	Identify Vulnerablities
-		Manual
-		Tools

-	Exploit
-		validation of the vulnerability
-		Manual and tools

-Services and client software

-Application and vendor used
-	Versions and revisions
-	Service packs and patching
-	Add-on modules

-Defenses
-	Firewall
-		Vendor
-		Inbound and outbound ports allowed
-	IDS used *what the - Wrcanningonenumerationiandvfingerprinting **	IDENTIFY VULNERABILITY
-		Goal
+## <a name="3.5"></a>3.5 Target Ports
+* TCP 43
+	* DNS zone transfer
+* UDP 137
+	* NetBIOS Name Service
+		* 16th byte represents data that can identify the type of machine 1C
+			* A domain controller and can be exploited
+* RCP 139
+	* NetBIOS session service(SMB over NetBIOS)
+* UDP 161
+	* Simple Network Management Protocol (SNMP)
+* TCP/UDP 389
+	* Lightweight Direct3ory Acess protocol (LDAP)
+* RCP 445
+	* SMB over TCP/IP
+* TCP/UDP 3268
+	* Global catalog service
+* Identify Vulnerablities
+	* Manual
+	* Tools
+* Exploit
+	* validation of the vulnerability
+	* Manual and tools
+* Services and client software

+## <a name="3.6"></a>3.6 Application and Vendor
+* Versions and revisions
+* Service packs and patching
+* Add-on modules

+## <a name="3.7"></a>3.7 Defense System
+* Firewall
+* Vendor
+* Inbound and outbound ports allowed
+* IDS used *what the organization for detecting vulnerability

+# 4. Identify vulnerability
+* Goal
 			Discover the best or most likely way to compromise victims.
 			Accurate enumeration makes this easier
 			Discuss Vulnerability Scanning